 Guillermo G. Peydró

 Guillermo G. Peydró is a filmmaker with a PhD in Art History.
 His films, mostly film essays on art, have been screened at museums, universities, research centres, art galleries, cultural centres and festivals worldwide.
 He has worked as a programmer at Punto de Vista and DocumentaMadrid film festivals and taught at universities and film schools in Spain, Mexico, Cuba and Ecuador.
 Since 2016 he has been working with sculptor Jeanne de Petriconi on expanded cinema projects interlinking sculpture and moving images.
 His book El cine sobre arte.
 De la dramatización de la pintura al cine-ensayo (Shangrila, 2019) is the result of a decade of research on the possibilities of filming the visual arts.

 This seminar ties in with a series of films to be screened at l'Alternativa.
-The full programme for this series, which is organised by the Museo Reina Sofía , in collaboration with MACBA , and curated by Guillermo G. Peydró, will be announced shortly.
+The series is organised by the Museo Nacional Centro de Arte Reina Sofía , in collaboration with MACBA , and curated by Guillermo G. Peydró.

 - Wednesday 18 and Thursday 19 November 2020, 10 am to 2 pm

 - Escuela de Cine de Barcelona (ECIB)

 - In person: €90 (seminar and tickets for the film series)